sakamies/memelib/README.md

 To get started, put memelib.js in your project and import what you need.

-TODO: add a short example on the different ways to import these methods and custom name imports.

 ```js
 import { id, classes, form } from './memelib.js'
 ```